This post may contain affiliate links. Check out our disclosure for more information.

 - Air Conditioner maintenance: Inspect and remove the AC shroud.
 Inspect and clean the AC coils.
 Inspect and clean the drip pan.

 - Service Brakes: Disassemble the wheels, inspect, and clean the wheel bearings.
-Inspect the brake pads and then repack the wheel bearings with grease.
+Inspect brake pads and then repack the wheel bearings with grease.
 If you are not comfortable doing this, take your RV somewhere for this particular maintenance to be done.

 - Generator: Change the generator oil.

 - Tire Rotation: Inspect and rotate the tires.
+Watch for dry rot.

 - RV Lights: Inspect all RV lights and ensure they are functioning properly.
 Keep backup bulbs for all lights and check for any potential wiring problems.
 If unsure about dealing with electrical systems, seek help from a qualified electrician.